A Graph-Based Laser Path Solver Algorithm for Virtual Reality Laboratory Simulations: Introduction

 \section{Introduction}

 femtoPro is an interactive laser laboratory simulation, enabling the safe conduct of complex experiments in an immersive virtual reality environment as we introduced elsewhere \cite{femtoProMain2023}.
 It features a realistic optical model that contains a mixture of geometrical and wave-optics characteristics to facilitate an accurate simulation in real time, ensuring a stable frame update rate of at least 90~frames per second (fps).
+A detailed discussion on the physical realism and accuracy of the underlying optical models is provided in a separate publication \cite{femtoProSimulation2025}.
 Current methods for simulating light-wave propagation and interaction with matter use a variety of different approximations and models for a solution of Maxwell's equations, with some also integrating quantum mechanical principles \cite{SIM2009,QUANTUM,LUMERICAL,Meep2010}.
 Due to their significant computational demand, Maxwell solvers of high accuracy are typically used for designing optical experiments or simulating experimental data a-posteriori.
 In contrast, in a VR application, real-time calculation is essential, setting distinct requirements for femtoPro.